-The Analysis revealed that large groups of youths from across and outside of Leyland were congregating every Friday and Saturday evenings in what became designated 'Hotspot' areas.
+The Analysis revealed that large groups of youths from both across and outside Leyland were congregating every Friday and Saturday evenings in what became designated 'Hotspot' areas.

-Complaints of juvenile nuisance, various criminal and public order offences from local residents would then follow.
+Complaints to police of juvenile nuisance, various criminal and public order offences from local residents would then follow.
 Consultation also revealed the problem to be affecting other agencies.
 Off-licensees were experiencing difficulties running their businesses due to the activities of the youths attempting to obtain alcohol.
-Housing Associations and the Local Authority were incurring costs from damage to property.
+Housing Associations and the Local Authority were incurring costs from damage to property and also receiving complaints of nuisance from tenants .

-From the analysis a response was formulated which would approach the problem on three fronts.
+From the Analysis a response was formulated which would approach the problem on three fronts.

-The identified 'Hotspot' areas would be targeted by high profile police patrols accompanied by partner representatives to approach the youths in a non-confrontational manner.
-Officers were encouraged to engage with the youths and gain their views whilst also expressing the concerns of local residents and agencies, spread awareness of the consequences of anti-social and criminal behaviour and promote alternative activities available.
+The identified 'Hotspot' areas would be targeted by high profile police patrols, accompanied by partner representatives, to approach the youths in a non-confrontational manner.
+Officers were encouraged to engage the youths and gain their views, whilst also expressing the concerns of local residents and agencies, spread awareness of the consequences of antisocial and criminal behaviour and promote alternative activities which were available.

-All Off-licensed premises were also visited by high profile patrols to provide support for the staff and deter youths attempting to obtain alcohol.
+All Off-licensees in Leyland were visited by high profile patrols to provide support to the staff and deter youths gathering nearby and attempting to obtain alcohol.
+A campaign for leaflets to be supplied to all Off-licensee customers was also promoted at this time.

-Residents local to the hotspot areas were given opportunity to discuss their concerns throughout the duration of the operation and persistent complainants particularly targeted, with a view to providing reassurance, removing the fear of crime and nuisance and promoting tolerance.
+Residents local to the 'Hotspot' areas were given an opportunity to discuss their concerns before, during and after the operation with persistent complainants particularly targeted, with a view to providing reassurance, removing the fear of crime and nuisance, and promoting tolerance.